JacopoPan/a-minimalist-guide/Part2.md

 ```
 Note: this test might fail if `nvidia-smi` reported using CUDA 10.0 (instead of CUDA 10.1 used by the installed `torch`)

-Make sure that you are using a node consistent with your PyTorch installation (e.g. `gruppy1`)
+Make sure that you are using a node consistent with your PyTorch installation (e.g., for this writing, `gruppy1`)

 To verify that TensorFlow can see the GPU, export the path towards the latest CUDA shared libraries
 ```